Founded in Naples in 2007, ART1307 is a cultural institution whose mission is to promote the visual arts on an international level.

 Over the years ART1307 has established relations with American cultural institutions as LA Artcore, LAAA and the public library of West Hollywood in Los Angeles; with the Italian Institute of Culture in Los Angeles.
 In France it is a close associate of the Ambassade du Tourisme and the Municipality of Saint-Tropez, the Maison des Arts in Carces and the Festival des Alpilles in Provence, of which it has become an official partner.
 In Italy it collaborates with the Superintendency of Cultural Heritages of Naples, the PAN Palace of the Arts of Naples the Pio Monte della Misericoria, and the Amy-d Association of Milan.

 In 2012 an artists’ residence was created in Naples, where foreign artists may live for a period of at least one month, producing works of art inspired by the city and dedicated to it.
-Since it was opened three Californian artists, Todd Williamson, Lisa Bartleson and Laddie John Dill, and a Japanese artists, Yasunari Nakagomi, have followed one another.
+Since it was opened three Californian artists, Todd Williamson, Lisa Bartleson, Laddie John Dill, Miguel Osuna and Kelly Berg and a Japanese artists, Yasunari Nakagomi, have followed one another.

 The association has participated in a series of international art fairs with the purpose of making Italian art known to an as vast public as possible.
 The chosen fairs have been located in Milan, Paris, Los Angeles and Houston (Texas).

 In 9 years of activity we have shown our artists in no less than 18 different places in the world, because we are motivated by a single credo: Art is the only remedy and the only salvation for a world where living is worthwhile;